30 Activities for Seniors To Boost Mind, Body, and Social Life

 Neck exercises are a fantastic way to reduce stress and increase shoulder and neck flexibility.
 Tilt your head slightly to one side, bring your ear close to your shoulder, and sit or stand up straight.

-Art & craft activities for seniors
+Art & Craft Activities for Seniors

-19. Painting with Watercolors
+19. Painting significant Watercolors

 Why not pick up some watercolors and let your imagination run wild?
-If you enjoy expressing yourself quietly, and soothingly, this activity is ideal for you.
+If you enjoy expressing yourself quietly and soothingly, this activity is ideal for you.
 Experiment with colors on paper to see how they combine wonderfully; you don’t need to be an artist.

 Begin with painting abstract forms, flowers, or sunsets.
 The vivid colors and delicate brushstrokes will calm your spirit and keep your mind active.
 You’ll also have something to show off to your family or proudly display on your wall.